okozelsk/EasyML/Readme.md

 <br />
 #### Reservoir
 Reservoir is a neural preprocessor consisting of hidden recurrent network as is schematically shown in the following figure.
 Hidden neurons have usually TanH activation.
-Reservoir is implemented as a classic ESN, but with one unique essential feature above, which is the ability of an Hidden neuron to spike in relation to the dynamics of changes in its activation.
+Reservoir is implemented as a classic ESN, but with one unique essential feature on top, which is the ability of an Hidden neuron to spike in relation to the dynamics of changes in its activation.
-The Reservoir implemented here is therefore an ESN lightly combined with a LSM.
+Here implemented Reservoir is therefore an ESN lightly combined with a LSM.

 ![Reservoir](./EasyMLCore/Docs/Reservoir.png)